-Robert D. Haas joined the Fund’s Board of Trustees in 1992 and currently serves as the Board’s Treasurer and Chair of the Audit Committee.
-Mr. Haas’ deep knowledge and experience in both business and philanthropy informs his work as a trustee of the Haas, Jr. Fund.
+Robert D. Haas joined the Fund’s Board of Directors in 1992 and currently serves as Chair of the Audit Committee.
+Mr. Haas’ deep knowledge and experience in both business and philanthropy informs his work as a Director of the Haas, Jr. Fund.

 Mr. Haas' community involvement is extensive.
-Currently, he is a Berkeley Fellow, serves on the Chancellor's Board of Visitors and is the National Giving Chair for the Campaign for Berkeley.
-He was elected as a Fellow of the American Academy of Arts and Sciences in 2011.
-Additionally, he is a member of the Conference Board, and is an honorary director of the San Francisco AIDS Foundation.
-In the past, Mr. Haas was the president of the Levi Strauss Foundation, and is a former trustee of the Brookings Institute, Ford Foundation, Mills College, chairman of the Stanford Humanities and Sciences Council and regent of the University of the Pacific.
-He served as a member of the North American Executive Committee of the Trilateral Commission, the Council on Foreign Relations, and as a director of the California Business Roundtable, the San Francisco Bay Area Council, Ron Brown Award for Corporate Leadership and the Advisory Board of Governors of the Partnership for Public Service.
-He also is a former director of the American Apparel Association and former member of the League of Women Voters Education Fund’s National Advisory Committee.
+Currently, he is a Berkeley Fellow and serves on the Chancellor's Board of Visitors.
+Previously, he served as the National Giving Chair for the Campaign for Berkeley.
+He also is a former member of the Humanities Council at UC Berkeley and a former board member of UC Berkeley’s Haas School of Business.
+Mr. Haas was elected as a Fellow of the American Academy of Arts and Sciences in 2011.
+Additionally, he is an honorary director of the San Francisco AIDS Foundation.
+In the past, Mr. Haas was the president of the Levi Strauss Foundation; a trustee of the Brookings Institution, the Ford Foundation and Mills College; chairman of the Stanford Humanities and Sciences Council; a member of The Conference Board; and regent of the University of the Pacific.
+He served as a member of the North American Executive Committee of the Trilateral Commission and the Council on Foreign Relations, and as a director of the California Business Roundtable, the San Francisco Bay Area Council, the Ron Brown Award for Corporate Leadership and the Advisory Board of Governors of the Partnership for Public Service.
+He also is a former director of the American Apparel Association, and a former member of the League of Women Voters Education Fund’s National Advisory Committee.
 In 2013 he was named "Outstanding Philanthropist" by the Golden Gate Chapter of the Association of Fundraising Professionals.

-Mr. Haas graduated as class valedictorian from Cal in 1964.
+Mr. Haas graduated as class valedictorian from UC Berkeley in 1964.
 He was elected to Phi Beta Kappa that same year.
-Forty-three years later, Bob Haas was the recipient of the Chancellor's Award.
+Forty-three years later, he was the recipient of the Chancellor's Award.
 In 2008, the Robert D. Haas Chancellor's Chair in Equity and Inclusion was established in his honor as part of a campus-wide initiative for equity and inclusion.
 In April 2009, he was honored as Cal Alumnus of the Year.